Boogaloo (funk dance): Connections to Strutting

 In 1975, the Oakland Boogaloo group Robotroids performed at a talent show in San Francisco.
 Eventually, the Robotroids would join Debrah "Granny" Johnson.
-Through the combination of robotic dance moves of Lorenzo "Tony" Johnson and Donald Jones' Boogaloo, they would refer to this style as Strutting in San Francisco.
+Through the combination of robotic dance moves of Lorenzo "Tony" Johnson and Donald “Rubber-band Man” Jones & Alfred “Baby Boy” Jones', they would refer to this style as Strutting in San Francisco.
 Strutting was done in a solo through swift arm angles (The Fillmore) and group choreography.
 Boogaloo Dancers such as Benjamin James from Live, Inc. were also instrumental in the evolution of Boogaloo to Strutting.

 Connections to Richmond Robot

 Oakland Boogaloo groups as well as prominent San Francisco, and San Jose dancers, would compete in talent shows held in Richmond, California; this would be a cultural center for regional dance influences, by the late 1970s Richmond would be an epicenter of performers such as the Posing Puppets, Richmond Robots, Androids, Audionauts, Criminons, Lady Mechanical Robots, and Green Machine.
 Groups from Richmond would refer to their style as Richmond Robottin.